hauler-dev/hauler-docs/docs/hauler-usage/store/add/chart.md

-  -l, --log-level string   Set the logging level (i.e. info, debug, warn) (default "info") -r, --retries int        Set the number of retries for operations (default 3) -s, --store string       Set the directory to use for the content store
+  -l, --log-level string   Set the logging level (i.e. info, debug, warn) (default "info") -r, --retries int        Set the number of retries for operations (default 3) -s, --store string       Set the directory to use for the content store -t, --tempdir string     (Optional) Override the default temporary directory determined by the OS
 ```

 ### Example Commands for Charts